Projects and Environments

 Setup

-Hobby workspaces support a single project with up to two environments.
+Hobby workspaces can have up to one project with up to two environments.

 To create additional projects or environments, upgrade your workspace.